CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

 i.
 Introduction To Javascript

-   .
-I learnt how to install node.js, tho I had prior knowledge on the installation .
-How to create javascript code on google chrome console .
+    i.
+I learnt how to install node.js, tho I had prior knowledge on the installation ii.
+How to create javascript code on google chrome console iii.
 Console.log() function
-   .
+    iv.
 Comments in javascript
-   .
+    v.
 Ways of adding javascript to the webpage:
      - Inline Script
      - Internal Script
      - External Script
      - Multi-External Script
-   .
+   vi.
 Variables
-   .
+   vii.
 Data Types in Javascript